FREE SHIPPING on orders of $85 or more

 Welsh surnames are relatively few in number, but they have an inordinately large number of spelling variations.
 There are many factors that explain the preponderance of Welsh variants, but the earliest is found during the Middle Ages when Welsh surnames came into use.
 Scribes and church officials recorded names as they sounded, which often resulted in a single person's name being inconsistently recorded over his lifetime.
 The transliteration of Welsh names into English also accounts for many of the spelling variations: the unique Brythonic Celtic language of the Welsh had many sounds the English language was incapable of accurately reproducing.
 It was also common for members of a same surname to change their names slightly, in order to signify a branch loyalty within the family, a religious adherence, or even patriotic affiliations.
 For all of these reasons, the many spelling variations of particular Welsh names are very important.
 The surname Powley has occasionally been spelled Powell, Powel and others.

 Some of the Powley family moved to Ireland, but this topic is not covered in this excerpt.
-More information about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Powley: